 Landlords who forgo rent could also try to collect from their commercial general liability carriers instead, as policies typically include some coverage for business interruption.
 Perhaps a cluster of tenants in your building transmitted the virus to one another through the building’s gym, shared cooking facility, or other common space, and then lost their income due to extended sick leave.
 Or perhaps a few tenants are concurrently unable to pay the rent because of job losses caused by the epidemic.
 The insurance policy’s epidemic coverage might be too limited to respond to the current crisis, but it is probably worth an email to your broker or carrier to discuss the costs and benefits of filing a claim.

 Chicago tenants and landlords will find their way through this difficult time.
-As all Chicagoans hunker down in observance of Governor Pritzker’s “stay-at-home” order, Domu wishes for robust health for all of us.
+As all Chicagoans practice social distancing and do their part to stop the spread of Coronavirus in Illinois, Domu wishes for robust health for all of us.